Rajpratik71/sheepdog-wiki/Sheepdog-Design.md

 /store_dir/obj/[epoch number]/[object ID]
 ```

-All object files also have an extended attribute "sheepdog.copies",
+All object files also have an extended attribute _sheepdog.copies_,
 which specifies the number of the object redundancy.

 ### write journaling